redyyu/raven-craft/README.md

 If eat it with out infection, that will be waste, and bad stats will come up too.

+## Survival Journal

+Player can Write A Survival Journal, it will store current Level for Perks, mostly. when player character dead, new character can read this Journal to help restore Perks.
+No XP added directly, only huge multipair of Skills, that make level up very quick.

 ## TV Tap

 A New Tv Tap `First Aid Guide 1 - 4` for gain `FristAid` Perk.